googlearchive/polyup/README.md

 This will install `polyup` to the bin directory configured when node was installed. (e.g. `/usr/local/bin/polyup`).
 You may need `sudo` for this step.

+## Reporting Bugs

+`polyup` is still in active development and it definitely has bugs.
+However, given that so many people are looking at migrating to 1.0 right now we thought that it was better to get what we have now out there now, even if it won't be right for everyone.